 Dr. Nakada's research focuses on urolithiasis and renal aspects of minimally invasive urology.
 He has authored or co-authored over 250 scientific articles, 50 book chapters, and he has edited more than 10 textbooks in those areas.
 Dr. Nakada has served on the AUA Staghorn Stone and Ureteral Stones Guidelines Committees, the AUA/ABU Examination Committee, and he served as the Chair of the AUA Laparoscopy and Robotic Surgery Committee.
 He has served as President of the R.O.C.K.
 Society, the Society of Academic Urologists, the Endourological Society and the American Board of Urology.

 Dr. Nakada received the AUA Gold Cystoscope Award in 2004, a AUA Distinguished Service Award in 2017 and the Hugh Hampton Young Award in 2020.
-In 2019, he received the Ralph V. Clayman Mentor Award from the Endourological Society.
+In 2019, he received the Ralph V. Clayman Mentor Award and this year he will receive the Lifetime Achievement Award, both from the Endourological Society.
 Dr. Nakada has been a member of the AUA since 1997.

 SECRETARY, 5/2/2023 – 5/24/2027